Barbara Ballinger Lecture

 Friday, Oct.
 24, 7 pm to 9 pm, Main Library Veterans Room

 Immediately after the author discussion, a book signing and reception will begin in the Main Library Art Gallery.
-The Book Table will have Johnson's titles available for purchase.
+The Book Table will have Johnson's latest title Lives in Ruins available for pre-release purchase at the event.

 Best-selling author Marilyn Johnson has a penchant for the unsung people who preserve our cultural memory.
 Her two previous works are This Book is Overdue!, which upended the notion that librarians are obsolete in our digital age, and The Dead Beat, which is about a golden age of obituary writers in a time when newspapers are dying.